For Men: Healthcare Providers Are Good for Your Health

 High cholesterol.
-Beginning at age 35, men should get their cholesterol checked regularly.
-This means at least every 5 years.
-Men younger than age 35 could be helped by cholesterol testing if they smoke, have high blood pressure or diabetes, or have a family history of heart disease.
+Starting at age 35, men who have no risk factors should get their cholesterol checked regularly.
+This means at least every 4 to 6 years.
+Men younger than age 35 could be helped by cholesterol testing if they have risk factors such as smoking, high blood pressure, diabetes, or a family history of heart disease.

 High blood pressure.
-All men should get their blood pressure checked at least every 2 years, or more often if recommended by a healthcare provider.
+All men age 20 and older should get their blood pressure checked at least every 2 years, or more often if recommended by a healthcare provider.

 Diabetes.
 Men should get a blood glucose test for diabetes if they have higher-than-normal cholesterol or high blood pressure.
 They should also have this test if they have signs of diabetes.
 These include being thirsty often and needing to urinate often.
-They also include being very tired and having blurred vision.
+Other symptoms include being very tired and having blurred vision.
 Healthy men should get screened every 3 years.
 This should start at age 45.

 Colorectal cancer.
 Men at average risk for colorectal cancer should get their first screening at age 45.
 Some men should start screening earlier because of their personal history or family history.
-Talk with your doctor about your health history.
+Talk with your healthcare provider about your health history.

 Several tests are available and are used at different times.
 Possible tests include flexible sigmoidoscopy every 5 years, CT colonography (virtual colonoscopy) every 5 years, colonoscopy every 10 years, a fecal occult blood test every year, or a fecal immunochemical test or stool DNA test every 3 years.
 If you choose a test other than a colonoscopy and have an abnormal test result, you will need to have a colonoscopy.
 Expert groups have different screening recommendations.
 Talk with your healthcare provider about which tests are best for you.

 Time for a new attitude